Quartz/uk-tactical-voting/README.md

 # uk-tactical-voting

-Map of UK tactical votes in 2017 general eelection
+Analysis of tactical voting options for UK citizens in the 2017 snap general election.